 There was a desire for a house or center of spirituality within the African-American Community and between 1976-1979 the parishioners and staff of the former Most Blessed Sacrament Parish ventured to explore the possibility of using the former convent as a house of spiritual formation and leadership development.
 The pastor was instrumental in bringing clergy/religious and laity together for formal establishment in 1978.
 It was important that as many parishes as possible were represented, which led the parishes to agree to sponsor the efforts of the Center.

-Currently, there are 10 sponsoring parishes and one non-parish organization.
+Currently, there are 10 sponsoring parishes.

 In consultation with Archbishop Robert Carlson, the Board of Directors ratified a revised Constitution and Bylaws in April, 2017, affirming the expanded scope of the Center.
 As such, the St. Charles Lwanga Center, while retaining its proper name and symbol is also known as the Archdiocesan Office of Black Catholic Ministries.
 The Board of Directors continues the vision of the reconstituted St. Charles Lwanga Center.
 The Board consists of representatives from the sponsoring parishes and organization, along with at-large members.

 2017 National Black Catholic Congress XII Pastoral Plan of Action developed by delegates who were appointed by bishops from the dioceses of the United States.
 Click Here